hadysoufan/Python-Projects/README.md

 ## Project 2: PDF Template Generator 📂

-Generating pdfs from .csv files
+Generating pdfs from .csv files - Takes data from a CSV file containing topics and their corresponding page numbers, and creates a PDF document where each topic is displayed on a separate page with a footer.

 ![image](https://github.com/hadysoufan/Python-Projects/assets/110059893/8cc97975-42ee-4fd1-93be-a1da3ccba80d)